Mutual Action Plan

 Deal: [Company]

-Review Period: [Date]
+Review Period: [Dates]

 COMPLETED MILESTONES (This Week)

-ON TRACK MILESTONES (Next 2 Week)
+ON TRACK MILESTONES (Next 2 Weeks)

 → On Track: [Buyer Action] - Legal review in progress, expected March 29 (target March 30)